-Breitner is co-author (with the late Professor Robert N. Anthony) of the popular accounting books Essentials of Accounting, 11th Edition and Core Concepts of Accounting, both revised and published in 2012.
+Breitner is co-author (with the late Professor Robert N. Anthony) of the popular accounting books Essentials of Accounting, 11th Edition and Core Concepts of Accounting.

 Module Directors / Faculty Members

 Believing strongly in the value of differing perspectives, each of the five IMHL modules has been developed and is delivered by a different team who collectively possess a variety of interests and expertise.
 The 50 faculty members represent the entire health spectrum and all areas of management education.
 They include McGill academics from Management, Medicine, Political Science, etc. as well as renowned practitioners and educators from around the world.